Don’t forget to complete your Annual Follow-Up Form when the MURDOCK Study contacts you every year around the anniversary of your enrollment.

 The success of the Duke-MURDOCK Study correlates directly to the engagement of community partners and their willingness to actively support this long-term health study.

-The MURDOCK Study offers a breadth of assets and capabilities that have been developed and refined since the study’s inception in 2007 and the initiation of enrollment in 2009.
+The MURDOCK Study offers collaborators a breadth of assets and capabilities developed since the study’s inception in 2007, as detailed in this video.

 The MURDOCK Study is committed to informing participants about all of the latest research findings from study investigators.
 Publications and abstracts are available here.

-- MURDOCK Study Principal Investigator Touts Power of Precision Medicine
+- MURDOCK Study Lead Scientist Addresses Precision Medicine Symposium

 The MURDOCK Study partners with the David H. Murdock Research Institute to access world-class technologies and platforms.
 Click on the logo above to see what other projects the DHMRI is supporting.